hpacheco/ses/labs/Lab2.md

 $ afl-fuzz -i xmlconf -o output -x xml.dict ./fuzzer @@
 ```

-AFL will soon find a crash.
+AFL will soon find a crash (see [here](https://github.com/google/fuzzer-test-suite/tree/master/libxml2-v2.9.2)).

 ## [libFuzzer](https://llvm.org/docs/LibFuzzer.html)

 LLVM's libFuzzer is a coverage-guided fuzzing engine that ships with Clang.
+Contrarily fo AFL, that is targeted for fuzzing executables via I/O, libFuzzer is designed for fuzzing libraries via in-memory handlers; a few more technical differences can be consulted [in this article](https://www.moritz.systems/blog/an-introduction-to-llvm-libfuzzer/).

+We can recompile our libxml2 example with libFuzzer support as follows:

 ```ShellSession
 $ cd c/misc/libxml2/